KuwaitOfficial Name: State of Kuwait

 Fax: +(965) 2259-1438

-See our Fact Sheet on Kuwait for information on U.S.-Kuwaiti relations.
+See the Department of State’s Fact Sheet on Kuwait for information on U.S.-Kuwaiti relations.

 Entry, Exit & Visa Requirements

-See the Embassy of Kuwait’s website for visa information.
+Visit the Embassy of Kuwait’s website for visa information or the Kuwait Ministry of Interior’s (MOI) e-Visa website.

 Requirements for Entry: